 We’ve all been there.

-Some days, you send an email and get a response back within a minute.
+Some days, you send a prospecting email and get a response back within a minute.
 Joy!

 Other days, you send an important, time-sensitive email and wait three days.
 No response.
 Annoyance.

 And because of that, a decision can’t be made, a project can’t move forward, a deal might be lost.
 Frustrated, you follow up and wait three more days.
 Still no response.

 All you can really do at this point is have an internal monologue of anger: “@#$%!
 Why aren’t you responding to my important emails!?
 Don’t you get that they’re important!?”